JINDALSTEL

 ($1 = 0.8538 euros)

 (Reporting by Christoph Steitz, Tom Kaeckenhoff and Neha Arora.
 Additional reporting by Aditya Kalra.
-Editing by Adam Jourdan, Mark Potter and Alexander Smith)
+Editing by Adam Jourdan and Mark Potter)

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647))